 An on-site coordinator who serves multiple functions:

-- Helps students select housing, set up bank accounts and generally get started in Lyo.
-The on-site coordinator also provides a general orientation to the Université de Lyon-II.
+- Helps students select housing, and generally get started in Lyon.
+The on-site coordinator also provides a general orientation to the Université de Lyon-II/Sciences-Po-Lyon.

-- Organizes monthly cultural activities such as bread and cheese events as well as outings to the theater, opera or a professional soccer game.
+- Organizes monthly cultural activities such as group meals and pauses-café, as well as outings to the theater, opera or a professional soccer game.
 American students are encouraged to invite their French friends to these gatherings.
-Some cultural activities may also be done in conjunction with students from Brown University and Georgetown.
+Some cultural activities may also be done in conjunction with students from other US universities present in Lyon.
 These cultural gatherings are a chance to touch base with people from home, relax, exchange experiences and share new ones.

 - Serves as a general contact person, available for advice and help with any difficulties or emergencies that may arise.

-Prior to each academic semester, a general orientation will be offered to all UVA students in Lyon.
-Individual academic advising will be offered by Professor Vincent Michelot, a Professor at Sciences Po Lyon who specialized in American political life.
+Prior to each academic semester, a general orientation will be offered by Lyon-II and Sciences-Po-Lyon to all UVA students in Lyon.
+Individual academic advising will be offered by Aurore Portet, Professeure agrégée d'anglais, for students studying at Sciences-Po, and by Lova Rajaonarisoa for students studying at Lyon-II.

 Beyond this initial academic advising, students have recourse to the Foreign Student Advisor in each individual academic department at Lyon II.
 As you will discover, most French undergraduates take 90% of their courses in one single department!
 They tend to specialize much earlier than do we.
 As a result, they often have a tight schedule of required courses to be taken in sequence and have very few electives.
 Students on the UVA program, however, will be able to pick and choose among departments as they do at home.